 Other Australian Sulzers:

-The link below points to a video clip showing the method used to dismantle the southern part of the narrow gauge line.
+The link below points to a YouTube page which features a variety of railways including a video clip showing the method used to dismantle the southern part of the narrow gauge line.
 The clip features one of the NSU class locomotives, and if you listen carefully the rhythmic beat of the Sulzer six cylinder engine can be heard......enjoy

 Over the hills and far away.........to Broken Hill, NSW.

 The narrow gauge NSU & NT diesel electric locomotives were the only Sulzer powered locomotives to operate in Australia.
 However there were other types of installations operating Sulzer diesels in and around Australia.
 284 kilometers east of Peterborough SA is the mining town of Broken Hill NSW which in the early 1930's become the home of a very large power generating plant.

 The discovery of the silver-lead-zinc mineral deposits in the area around Broken Hill, New South Wales in the 1880's saw the arrival of miners to work these deposits.
 During May 1908 two seven inch Sulzer turbine pumps were brought online at the new mill of the South mine.
 By the 1920's there were nine mines working the 'Line of Lode' with most using steam to power generators, with the electricity used in all areas of the mine operations.
 Like many of the steam railway operations in parts of Australia the mines also suffered from a shortage of water and the lack of local fuel made the steam generation expensive.
 To overcome this serious problem a new, centralised powerhouse was proposed in 1927, with an electrical output sufficient to handle all the electrical & compressed air needs of the mines.
 The cost of this electricty to the mines was at a cheaper rate than they could achieve with their own varied and aging installations.